mwhitmore1/final-project/README.md

 6. Dashboard

 #### Summary visuals

+High school education is almost 1300k total claims.
+Max CLV is 84,000$ and 2893$ is  highest total claim amount per customer Personal auto , no of  claims is highest that is costing more money to insurance Bachelor ,college and high school  education background are doing highest no of claims Basic coverage 4 door car is highest at 854k and is highest in any coverage taken.
+Luxury car is least total claims irrespective of coverage type.
+Count of female is more than male
+3150 is max no of complaints from california and total claim amount also highest Average value of female almost same as male.
+Claim value independent of gender Most claims highest in california and
+Male ,female per policy cost in Nevada is very variant.

 * If time allows: We would also like to take into acount claims and estimate a cost for the company and deduct from LTV,